-Contributor to the Guardian CiF, Americablog, and Znet on topics such as hackers as a social movement, cannabis policy worldwide, citizen reporters in conflict zones, and abandoned places of great socio-political importance.
-Producer and web manager for Boston based Radio Open Source on WBUR Boston, most recently for a crowdfunded series in Egypt, Tunisia and Lebanon, “Arab Artists in a Revolution”.
+Previous publications on the Guardian CiF, Americablog, and Znet on topics such as hackers as a social movement, cannabis policy worldwide, citizen reporters in conflict zones, and abandoned places of great socio-political importance.

 For the detailed story, my Biographical Wiki includes links to work samples, interviews, and articles about me.
 I believe a CV/Resume is not a proper way to understand someone.
-But here’s mine anyway: (.pdf)
+But here’s mine anyway: (download cv)